it-projects-llc/addons-dev/odoo_backup_sh_dropbox/doc/index.rst

 *Note: You need to have a Dropbox account*

 * Open the `App Console <https://www.dropbox.com/developers/apps>`__
-* Login/Register to Dropbox account.
+* Login/Register into Dropbox account.
 * Click on `Create app`
 * Choose an API e.g. `Dropbox API`
 * Choose the type of access e.g. `App folder`